LaunchCodeEducation/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

    2   5   7     11  14    30
                              \
                               31

-Lets consider the logic.
-We want to add a new value 31.
-We first check our root node 10.
-Our new value (31) is larger than 10.
-So this most go as the right child.
-However, the right child of 10 is already taken with the value of 19 so we keep comparing.
-Our new value 31 is greater than 19 so we need to put our new value in the right node spot of 19, however that spot is already taken by 30.
-Our new value 31 is larger than 30 so we need to put 31 into right child node of 30.
-That spot is currently available so we can put our new value 31 as the right child of 30.

-To add a new value we simply perform a binary search to determine where the new position goes.

 Lets see another example.
 Lets add the value 4 to our new BST.